Follow this guide to learn how to create a self-hosted WordPress website in 2018

 Instead of walking you three each step with a series of screenshots, take a look at this video to see how easy it is.
 Skip to 1.25 if you want to get straight to the instructions.

-5. Make your WordPress website look good
+5. Making your WordPress website look the part

 Once you’ve installed WordPress, the next step is making it look good.